Many small businesses are missing out on the huge potential within Google Business Profile.

-If a customer problem isn’t resolved by the contractor, Google Guarantee takes care of it.
+If a customer problem is not resolved by the contractor, the Google Guarantee takes care of it.
 Any job booked through Google is covered up to the amount of the job.
-In the USA, they pay up to $2,000.
+In the USA, Google pays up to $2,000 per claim.

 Businesses that pass the screening receive the badge, ‘Google Guarantee.’

 When using Google Local Services ads, you pay per ‘lead.’
-A lead is a phone call or an email made through the ad.
+A lead is a phone call or an email received through the advertisement.

-Then, they might also take a closer look at your business and look at your Google My Business profile.
+Then, they might also take a closer look at your Google Business Profile to learn more about your services.

 The next item you see in the search results is Google Ads as shown by the red arrows below.

-Lots of local businesses use Google Ads to generate new leads.
-When you run a Google Ad, you usually show up on the first page somewhere.
+Many companies use Google Ads to generate new business.
+When you run a Google Ad, you usually show up on the first page somewhere in the results.

 When you scroll down further, Google Maps results are next as shown by the red arrows below.

-Google displays the top 3 results.
+Google currently displays the top 3 results.
 These are called the ‘Google Local 3-Pack’.

 On the maps screen, you can: